-A double major in mathematics and computer science, Andrew’s anticipated graduation is May of 2017.
+A double major in mathematics and computer science, Andrew’s anticipated graduation is May of 2017, and of course will get professional online exam help in order to have better preparation and grades to get an education more easily.
 His vision of SHACS is to make the organization visible, relatable, and professional, a goal that he intends to pursue through offering his membership opportunities to develop themselves through projects, colloquiums, and tutoring opportunities.
 Upon graduation, Andrew intends to pursue his PhD in Computer Science.

 My name is Ruben A. Garcia and I am a senior majoring in Management Information systems with a minor in Computer Science.
 My involvement in extracurricular activities varies from being the president of SHSU Esports to vice-president of Sam Houston Association of Computer Scientists to being apart of Association of Information Technology.
 Also, I partake in a number of conferences such as Future Tech Conference (Logistics Coordinator), DreamHack (Merchandise Lead), and Texas Collegiate Leadership Summit (Founder/Presenter).
 Although I am super involved, I love to spend time with friends and play video games! :D